Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 tends to be a natural consequence of castling and connecting the rooks.

-But if you miscalculate and need to "undo" an imprudent move in the opening, or if you see an opportunity for an early checkmate against your opponent, then by all means, move that piece twice.
+But if you miscalculate and need to "undo" an imprudent move in the opening, or if you see an opportunity for an early checkmate against your opponent by moving a piece twice, then by all means, move that piece a second time in the opening.

-Theoretically, Black could choose any of the twenty possible moves to respond to White's first move, but the vast majority of players and programs playing Black choose a first move that they believe will best counter White's perceived intentions.

 In this document, I intend to cover all twenty possible openings, but for each opening only the most likely defenses for Black to respond with.